Data Processing Agreement (DPA)

 10. Deletion and return

-On account deletion or at the end of the service, Processor deletes active personal data immediately after Customer confirms export.
-No backups are kept after deletion.
+On account deletion or at the end of the service, Processor deletes active Customer personal data from the application after Customer confirms deletion.
+Limited copies may remain in provider backups, security logs, billing records, transactional email systems, or subprocessors until retention periods expire or retention is legally required.

 11. Compliance information